 Being a Senior Member does not mean you are old.
-It means you are experienced and technically competent.
+It means you are technically competent.

 You have to ask to be rated a Senior Member, and the Admissions and Advancement Committee sits 8 or 9 times a year to consider the applications.

-- 10 years experience (university counts for 4 years)
+- 10 years working experience (university counts for 3 years)

 - 3 reference letters from current Senior Members or Fellows

-Hint: If you let the Section executive know you are interested, they can usually nominate you; which counts as one reference, so you only need two reference letters.
+*Hint: If you let the Section executive know you are interested before starting an application, they can usually nominate you; which counts as one reference, so you only need two reference letters.